 Increasing FDI inflows

-Overall, foreign direct investment (FDI) inflow into the UAE soared by 32.8 per-cent to U.S.$13.8 billion in 2019, the highest level since 2007, according to data from the UN Conference on Trade and Development (UNCTAD), largely due to major investments into ADNOC assets 11.
+Overall, foreign direct investment (FDI) inflow into the UAE jumped by 11.2 percent to a record U.S.$19.9 billion in 2020, according to data from the UN Conference on Trade and Development (UNCTAD).
+9

-Deepening ties between the two countries are expected to help enhance the UAE's role as a regional hub for China and boost investment with new joint trade, logis-tics and greenfield initiatives across the emirates adding to major power genera-tion and infrastructure projects already underway.
+Deepening ties between the two countries are expected to help highlight the UAE's role as a regional hub for China and boost investment, with new technology, trade, logistics and greenfield initiatives adding to scores of major power generation and infrastructure projects already underway.

 Looking to invest in the UAE?
 We are here to provide support and guidance.
 Talk to our specialist today.